idaholab/moose/modules/navier_stokes/doc/content/source/materials/INSFVkEpsilonViscosityMaterial.md

 !syntax description /Materials/INSFVkEpsilonViscosityMaterial

-This is the material class used to compute the dynamic turbulence viscosity
+This is the material class used to compute the dynamic turbulent viscosity

 \begin{equation}
   \mu_t = \rho C_{\mu} \frac{k^2}{\epsilon} \,,